modernjuliaworkflows/modernjuliaworkflows.github.io/writing/index.md

 a + b
 ```

-This is the standard (Julian) mode of the REPL, but there are three other modes you need to know.
+This is the standard (Julia) mode of the REPL, but there are three other modes you need to know.
-Each mode is entered by typing a specific character after the `julia>` prompt, and can be exited by hitting backspace after the `julia>` prompt.
+Each mode is entered by typing a specific character after the `julia>` prompt.
+Once you're in a non-Julia mode, you stay there for every command you run.
+To exit it, hit backspace after the prompt and you'll get the `julia>` prompt back.

 ### Help mode (`?`)